novalagung/muslimboard/WEBSTORE.md

 ## Description

-Muslim Board is a personal dashboard for Muslims.
-Currently we support English language, Bahasa Indonesia, Russian, Arabic, Traditional Chinese, Simplified Chinese, Hindi, and Bengali.
-This browser extension was inspired by Momentum.
+Muslim Board is a personal dashboard for Muslims anywhere in the world, available on many languages.
+This plugin is inspired by Momentum.

 Muslim Board provides several useful features to improve productivity, such as prayer schedule, islamic quotes, and TODO list.

+Supported languages:
+- English language
+- Bahasa Indonesia
+- Russian
+- Arabic
+- Traditional Chinese
+- Simplified Chinese
+- Hindi
+- Bengali

 Usage:
 - To use Muslim Board, simply open a new tab on any browser, just that! the extension will automatically appear on the newly created tab.